Please note that the content below is more than three years old. Contact the author for an update.

-INTELLECT-S, with offices in six locations, has a fairly broad geography of presence across the nation by Russian standards.
+INTELLECT, with offices in seven locations, has a fairly broad geography of presence across the nation by Russian standards.

-INTELLECT-S, with offices in five locations, has a fairly broad geography of presence across the nation by Russian standards.
-Apart from the headquarters in Yekaterinburg (the Urals), we have offices in Perm (also in theUrals, since 2006), Nizhny Novgorod (Central Russia, since 2008), Moscow, and Novosibirsk, Siberia (both since 2011).
+INTELLECT, with offices in seven locations, has a fairly broad geography of presence across the nation by Russian standards.
+Apart from the headquarters in Yekaterinburg (the Urals, established 2000), we have offices in Perm (also in theUrals, since 2006), Nizhny Novgorod (Central Russia, since 2008), Moscow, and Novosibirsk, Siberia (both since 2011), Chelyabinsk (South Urals. since 2017), St. Petersburg (since 2019).
 As a matter of fact, permanent presence outside the home location is new for a young provincial firm; few firms in the provinces, even established, can boast more than two offices.
 For INTELLECT-S, multiple offices are a strategy.

 We open our offices following a few strategic guidelines:

 - the location must be an economic and business hub;

 - our future partner(s) — or the new team — must share our values;

 - we keep a single leadership for all locations;

 - we use advanced, IT-based telecoms to work in a single communication space and interact online, Cloud-like; and